 - Follow instructions for chocolate ganache frosting above.

 - Pull out your Chocolate ganache from the fridge.
 Let stand for 15 minutes (approx) at room temp while getting cakes levelled.

 - Cut the tops off cakes to make them level.
 I only had to cut off 1 cm to level mine.

-- Step 1: Take the levelled cakes and place on a dollop of chocolate ganache frosting on your cake platter.
-This will keep the cake from sliding off.
+- Take the levelled cakes, place a dollop of chocolate ganache frosting on your cake platter, and then top them with your first layer of cake.
+This will keep the bottom cake from sliding off.

-- Step 2: Using a spatula cover bottom layer with a thin layer of chocolate ganache frosting.
-Then use the frosting bag with the plain tip or clipped bag to make a border around the edge of the cake.
+- Using a spatula, cover the first cake layer with a thin layer of chocolate ganache frosting.
+Then use the frosting bag with the straight tip or clipped bag to make a border around the cake's edge.
+Refer to the picture above.

-- Step 3: Place in 4-5 tbsp of your raspberry filling and spread out to chocolate ganache frosting border.
+- Place in 4-5 tbsp of your raspberry filling and spread out to chocolate ganache frosting border.

-- Step 4: Place the next cake layer on top.
+- Place the next cake layer on top.
 Follow steps 1-3 until you get to the last layer of cake.

-- Step 5: Place the last layer of cake upside down for a smooth top.
+- Place the last layer of cake upside down (uncut side) for a smooth top.

-- Step 6: Use the chocolate ganache frosting bag with the open star tip and pipe small flowers starting from the outside of cake working your way in.
+- Use the chocolate ganache frosting bag with the open star tip and pipe small flowers starting from the outside of the cake, working your way in.
+(Refer to picture above.)